 About alendronic acid

-Combination brand: Fosavance® (alendronic acid with colecalciferol/vitamin D3)
+Combination brands: Fosavance®; Bentexo® (alendronic acid with colecalciferol/vitamin D3)

 Osteoporosis is a bone disease which causes your bones to become brittle and fragile, making them prone to breaks and fractures.
 During our lifetime, old bone tissue is constantly being broken down and replaced by new bone.
 After the age of about 30-35 years, our bone begins to lose density because old bone is lost faster than new bone can replace it.
 Women in particular have an increased risk of developing osteoporosis, as they lose bone material rapidly after the menopause.

-In a brand of tablet called Fosavance®, alendronic acid is combined with a supplement of a vitamin called colecalciferol (also known as vitamin D3).
+In the brands of tablets called Fosavance® and Bentexo®, alendronic acid is combined with a vitamin called colecalciferol (also known as vitamin D3).
 Colecalciferol helps your bones absorb calcium.
 Because our bodies naturally make colecalciferol from exposure to sunlight and also absorb small amounts from foods such as oily fish, many people do not need supplements of this vitamin.
 However, as we get older, the amount of colecalciferol we absorb naturally may reduce.
 This brand of tablet is suitable for people requiring supplements of colecalciferol alongside alendronic acid.

 Before taking alendronic acid